 Now you’re done.
 You can test if this works by trying to access your WordPress dashboard (/wp-admin/ section).
 Upon accessing the WordPress administrator dashboard an HTTP authentication window should appear like the below.

 Allowing front end Ajax functionality

 Some WordPress plugins use Ajax functionality in WordPress.
 This means that such plugins might need access to the file admin-ajax.php which can is found in the wp-admin directory.
-To allow anonymous access to such file for the WordPress plugins to function, refer to the section Allowing front end Ajax functionality tutorial.
+To allow anonymous access to such file for the WordPress plugins to function you should allow front end Ajax functionality.